nathanenglehart/nathanenglehart.github.io/t-test.md

 As such, given a T distribution table (such as the one available at <a style="color: #f56a6a; !important" href="https://t-tables.net/">https://t-tables.net/</a>) and these four details, one can determine the meaning of T-Test results and whether to accept or reject the null hypothesis. \
 \
 If one's determined T value is greater than its corresponding value on the T distribution table, one should reject the null hypothesis.
 If one's determined T value is less than its correpsonding value on the T distribution table, one should accept the null hypothesis, meaning that our test found no significant relationship between variables. \
 \
+For example, in the One Sample T-Test example, we found a T value of 7.4096 which is greater than 3.291, the value for the 99.9% confidence interval for more than 1000 degrees of freedom.
+As such, we can reject the null hypothesis, meaning there is a statistically significant difference in the average amount of time Americans watch tv per day according to usnews and the average amount of time respondents watch tv per day according to the 2021 GSS. \
+\
 Code available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/t-test">https://github.com/nathanenglehart/t-test</a>.